Swarup182/CrunchyApp/README.md

 Adding the time range picker as well.

-And also practicing some Kotlin along with it.
+And also practicing some Kotlin along with it as it seems.